 - Finalists will be required to participate in a Zoom interview with the Scholarship Committee

-The scholarship will be presented at the Ohio Valley Regional EMMY® Awards Ceremony on July 30th at the Renaissance Hotel in Columbus, Ohio.
+The scholarship will be presented at the Ohio Valley Regional EMMY® Awards Ceremony on July 29th at the Lawrenceburg Event Center in Lawrenceburg, Indiana.

 Contact Scholarship Chair Brynn Delange